 Why You Should Choose Either the Roomba 675 or the 690

 After you compare Roomba 675 vs 690, you may notice that there really isn’t much of a difference between these two devices.
 So, how can you find out which one works best for you?
-Both units have the Aerovac technology and can clean almost every floor type.
+Both units have Aerovac technology and can clean almost every floor type.
 However, you need to be informed that shag and high-pile carpeting can lead to some problems with the brush rolls.
 Additionally, the collection bins are relatively big, and the batteries are quite effective.
 However, the minor differences are the things that make the decision straightforward for you.

-If you are looking to save some few dollars in the short term with an additional inclusive filler or want a wall barrier, then it is advisable for you to get model 690.
+If you are looking to save a few dollars in the short term with an additional inclusive filler or want a wall barrier, then it is advisable for you to get model 690.
 However, you will be required to purchase more fillers eventually, and they are usually in a pack of two when bought separately.
 If this is the case, then the ideal option is item 675 because you will save money overall.

-Not unless version 690 is on a sale, then it is more advisable to purchase the cheaper model 675 because it will meet all your cleaning needs either way.
+Not unless version 690 is on sale, then it is more advisable to purchase the cheaper model 675 because it will meet all your cleaning needs either way.
 Have you had any experience with either of the devices?
 You can leave your comments or questions in the section below!